 (2) Operating Pressure: An operating pressure shall be an equilibrium pressure at operating temperature.
 Where the mole fraction of contents of the liquid in the tank fluctuates, the most severe case in normal operation shall be considered.

 (1) Design Temperature: A design temperature shall be determined based on the assumed highest temperature, with consideration given to input heat generated by solar radiation.
 Generally, design temperatures are specified per country based on the ambient air conditions of the district where the plant facilities are to be constructed.
-Major oil companies may have their own design standard of temperature selection.
+Major oil companies may have their own design standard for temperature selection.
 Where the country’s regulations or the client’s design standards do not specify design temperatures, NFPA shall be applied.
 Design temperature determination standards are closely connected with design pressures.

 Major oil companies, in some cases, have specified the lowest design temperature as a design standard; they employ the equilibrium temperature of a tank internal at atmospheric pressure as the lowest design temperature.
 Low-temperature service materials, therefore, shall be used for tanks storing propane or lighter fluids.